-What you need to know about New Year’s goals is that in order to achieve them you have to understand your habits.
+What you need to know about New Year’s Resolutions is that in order to achieve them you have to understand your habits.
 It is also important to know what your new resolutions imply and anticipate the daily hurdles that you will have to jump.

 “Each habit first needs a trigger”